Thursday, August 2, 2012

 In those days, TV watching was a family affair.
 We would gather on Sunday nights, for example, and watch Walt Disney's program and Ed Sullivan’s “really big show” and whatever else happened to be on that season.
 Mom and Dad would usually be on the sofa with one or two kids, and the rest of us would be prone on the carpet, radiating from the TV with our heads on our hands, or on pillows.
 I think it was Disney who pressured us to buy our first color TV when he started broadcasting The Wonderful World of Color, or The Wonderful World of Disney, or The Wonderful World of Disney in Color.
 It was broadcast “in living color,” as opposed to what we were seeing on our old TV, (presumably) “dead black and white.”
 At the beginning and end of the show, Tinkerbell would make splotches of color come out of her fairy wand, but those splotches were rather bland in black and white.

-So when I was about thirteen there was a major event in our home; our first color TV was delivered.
+So, when I was about thirteen there was a major event in our home; our first color TV was delivered.
 In fact, it was much more than a TV, it was a called a console, a beautiful piece of furniture, maybe five feet long and three feet high, made of maple as I recall, containing a Zenith TV, a radio, and a stereo phonograph player (our younger readers will be interested to learn that phonographs, commonly called records, were vinyl disks that would play music when rotated under just the right conditions).
 The TV was behind little doors that could be closed, but almost never were, because if they were closed, we couldn’t see the magic screen.

 One Saturday afternoon my rather mundane real world intersected with my exciting TV world.
 I was watching a cowboy show, and I decided to participate in the adventure.
 When an outlaw appeared on our new Zenith color console, attempting to get away with the money from the Wells Fargo stagecoach, money which was earmarked to build an orphanage for poor children without a mom or dad or color TV, and money which (perhaps I perceived on some level) Wells Fargo would one day need to have on hand to provide me with a mortgage, I decided to do something about it.
 I happened to have, in my hand, a BB pistol that was not loaded; I knew it wasn’t loaded because I shook it and it made no noise.
 A loaded BB gun makes a noise, when you shake it, that sounds a lot like BBs rattling around inside a shaken BB gun.
 However, as I discovered that day, this is not the case if the gun contains only one BB, and it is already snug in the gun's chamber, ready to be propelled toward a new color television.
 So with my empty BB pistol, I took careful aim at the outlaw from across the room and pulled the trigger.